Larga, Briceni

-Larga is a commune in Briceni District, Moldova.
+Larga is a commune in Briceni District, in north-western Moldova.
 It is composed of two villages, Larga and Pavlovca.

 History

 On 14 January 2023, during Russian strikes against Ukraine, Moldovan border police found missile debris in Larga.
 Moldovan airspace was violated as a result.
-This is the third such event in Moldova ever since the start of the 2022 Russian invasion of Ukraine, the first being in Naslavcea on 31 October 2022 and the second being in Briceni on 5 December of the same year.
+Later, on 16 February, Moldovan police again found missile debris in Larga.
+Residents of the nearby town of Briceni expressed fear as a result.